Headaches, Migraines and Neck Pain

 People often ask me, is this permanent—a dangerous question in healthcare.
 Let me answer it this way.
 The chemical changes appear to be mostly permanent, but when a person's symptoms come back, they don't understand or think I was lying.
 So let me tell you my experiences.
 Patients usually walk out of my office feeling improved.
 Not all the time, but usually.
 About half the time, they report feeling even better the day after or the day after that.
 The other half can have their pain return exactly as it was, or they have a few good days and then their pain returns exactly as it was.

-Laser therapy is amazing, and it's faster than many other things I've tried in the past, but it does take time.
+Laser therapy is amazing, and it's effects are often faster than many other therapies I've tried in the past, but it does take time.
 I wish it were as simple as pointing the laser at the knot for five minutes and having the whole thing melt away.
 But it's not that easy due to all the fascial connections and the fact that these knots are often rock-hard by the time someone comes to me.
 So, take that for what it is.

 In my experience, the chemical changes and the loosening I see in muscles lasts.
 Not necessarily the symptom relief, but the loosening.
 Over a few treatments, the knots often become soft enough that a person's symptoms fade away.
 With more treatments, the knots can often be fully loosened, but once someone feels good, they often stop treatment, even if their knots are still there to some degree.